 - Red pepper flakes (optional, but SO good)

-- Quart canning jar(s), sterilized in boiling water for 10 minutes or run through the dishwasher as a guard against spoilage.
+- Quart canning jar(s), OR any quart-sized recycled jar, sterilized in boiling water for 10 minutes or run through the dishwasher as a guard against spoilage.
 (Confession: I never do more than wash well with hot soapy water, but do as I say and not as I do!)
+PRO TIP: I prefer regular mouth jars for pickles because the shoulders of the jar help hold the small pickles at the top under the brine.

-- Plastic canning storage lids or metal lids and bands: this is a time it's okay to reuse old canning lids since they are not actually sealed for refrigerator storage (to ensure proper seals in fully canned products always use new lids- this is not the area to scrimp- your time is worth it).
+- Plastic canning storage lids (or reused lids or lids and bands) – this is a time it’s okay to reuse old canning lids since they are not actually sealed for refrigerator storage (to ensure proper seals in fully canned products always use new lids- this is not the area to scrimp- your time is worth it).

-- Metal canning funnel (my preference since we're pouring in a hot brine) or plastic canning funnel.
+- Metal canning funnel – my recommendation since we’re pouring in a hot brine.

 Directions